 As a child, I loved shopping on occasion at the most iconic Chicago location of Saks Fifth Avenue at 669 N. Michigan.
 Prior to moving to the Blackstone Shop Building in 1935, the store was farther north at the corner of Chestnut and Michigan.
 Designed by Philip B. Maher, the store had been leased to Stanley Korshak in 1929, who moved north near Oak Street.
 Although we rarely bought anything at Saks, I was enchanted by looking down the spiral staircase to the floors below, especially when Santa Claus was sitting there.
-Around 1984, I experienced something far less pleasant when I witnessed a women bleeding from her head after being struck by debris from a construction fire at a building going up across Michigan on Erie.
+In January 1985, I experienced something far less pleasant when I witnessed a women bleeding from her head after being struck by debris from a construction fire at a building at 101 E. Erie across Michigan Ave.

 A one-story addition to the original building was designed by Holabird & Root and erected in 1944 with a nine-story addition by the firm added in 1966.
 A curious fact about Saks is that the charming Malabry Court apartments were hidden away behind the store.
 Designed by Maher and completed in 1926, the six rather small but elegant apartments were French-inspired with wood burning fireplaces.
 Oddly, the book Chicago’s North Michigan Avenue: Planning and Development, 1900-1930 states the address of Malabry as 571 N. Michigan, which seems odd considering Saks’ address was 669 N. Michigan.

 Tip Top Tap Sign